sgra64/db-freerider/README.md

 ## 8. Create and Mount *Volume*

-No volume was used for the database examples.
+No volume was used for the databases so far.
 Database files were created inside the container under path: `/var/lib/mysql`.

 ```sh